dinesh0110/dinesh0110/README.md

-- 👋 Hi, I’m @dinesh0110
+- 👋 Hi, I’m Dinesh
-- 👀 I’m interested in . programming
+- 👀 I’m interested in A.I
-- 🌱 I’m currently learning bsc computer science
+- 🌱 I’m currently pursuing Master's in A.I
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ..mailid:dineshsaliyar@gmail.com